alexjmiller5/iroh-document-collaboration-tool/Python/README.md

 - **Edit**: Enter `edit` to modify the document.
 You will be prompted to enter a key (identifier for a piece of content) and its corresponding content.
 - **Sync**: Enter `sync` to synchronize changes with other collaborators.
 This command displays the latest content of the document.
+- **View**: Enter view to display the current content of the document without editing or syncing.
+This is useful for quickly checking the document's state.
 - **Exit**: Enter `exit` to leave the document session.

 ## Contributing